dfelinto/blender-manual/manual/modeling/meshes/tools/knife.rst

    Only cuts through selected geometry.

 X-Ray
-   Show cut points on non-visible geometry too, when Occlude Geometry is off.
+   Show cut points on non-visible geometry too, when *Occlude Geometry* is deactivated.

 Measurement
-   Which visible measurements to show: a choice of *Distance*, *Angle*, *None*, or *Both*.
+   Which visible measurements to show.

+   Distance, Angle, None, Both

-Angle snapping
+Angle Snapping
-   Whether or not dragged lines should be contrained to particular angles, and if so, which coordinate system the angle is relative to.
-A choice of *None*, *Screen*, or *Relative*.
+   Whether or not dragged lines should be constrained to particular angles, and if so, which coordinate system the angle is relative to.

+   None, Screen, Relative

-Angle snapping increment
+Angle Snapping Increment
    When angle snapping is on, the angle will be constrained to a multiple of this angle.

 Controls
 ========